Amenable hyperbolic groups: Proper actions of locally compact groups on hyperbolic spaces

 \subsection{Two-ended groups}

 \begin{prop} Let $G$ be a hyperbolic locally compact group.
-Then the visual boundary $\bd G$ consists of two points if and only if $G$ has a maximal normal subgroup $W$ so that $G/W$ is isomorphic to a cocompact closed group of isometries of the real line, and more precisely isomorphic to $\mathbf{Z}$, $\mathbf{Z}\rtimes\{\pm 1\}$, $\mathbf{R}$, or $\mathbf{R}\rtimes\{\pm 1\}$. \end{prop} It can be seen that these conditions also characterize two-ended groups among \emph{all} compactly generated locally compact groups. \begin{proof} Write $\bd G=\{\xi,\eta\}$ and define $M$ as the stabilizer of $\xi$.
-By Lemma~\ref{lem:properU}, the action of $U=\Ker(\beta_\xi)$ on $\{\eta\}$ is proper and therefore $U$ is compact.
-By Proposition~\ref{prop:coctamen}(\ref{it2}), $D=M/U$ is isomorphic to either $\mathbf{Z}$ or $\mathbf{R}$.
-Note that $U$ is the kernel of the action on the boundary and therefore is normal in $G$.
-Set $E=G/U$.
+Then the visual boundary $\bd G$ consists of two points if and only if $G$ has a maximal compact normal subgroup $W$ so that $G/W$ is isomorphic to a cocompact closed group of isometries of the real line, and more precisely isomorphic to $\mathbf{Z}$, $\mathbf{Z}\rtimes\{\pm 1\}$, $\mathbf{R}$, or $\mathbf{R}\rtimes\{\pm 1\}$. \end{prop} It can be seen that these conditions also characterize two-ended groups among \emph{all} compactly generated locally compact groups.
+This thus improves a result of Houghton \cite[Theorem~3.7]{houghton1974ends}, who obtained a similar statement, but at the cost of passing to a closed cocompact normal subgroup.